onuralpArsln/stellarSoroban/ReadME.md

 ## First Contract

-For your first project, follow the tutorial here: [Stellar Hello World Contract](https://developers.stellar.org/docs/build/smart-contracts/getting-started/hello-world).
+For your first project, we will follow the tutorial here: [Stellar Hello World Contract](https://developers.stellar.org/docs/build/smart-contracts/getting-started/hello-world).

+This part is a my starter friendlier version of it explaining small details in simpler terms and adding comments inside the code snippets to make easier to read through for starters.

 This tutorial helps you create a simple contract and explains the structure.
 In this repository, you can find it under `thisRepo/stellarCLI/soroban-hello-world`.